PerBothner/unicode-properties/readme.md

 Uses Devon Dovett's [unicode-trie](https://github.com/devongovett/unicode-trie) to compress the properties for all code points, and [tiny-inflate](https://github.com/foliojs/tiny-inflate) to uncompress.
-Also loosely based on [grapheme-breaker-mjs](https://github.com/taisukef/grapheme-breaker-mjs) and [unicode-properties](https://github.com/foliojs/unicode-properties).
+Also partly based on [grapheme-breaker-mjs](https://github.com/taisukef/grapheme-breaker-mjs) and [unicode-properties](https://github.com/foliojs/unicode-properties).